kingluddite/web-dev-notes/development/tools/build-tools/webpack/udemy-sgrider-webpack/01-what-is-webpack/06-running-webpack.md

 * Stuffs those functions into an array
 * Then calls those different functions in that array

+## No magic here
-There is no big magic going on.
-It is all plain vanilla javascript code that webpack is spitting out
+* There is no big magic going on
+* It is all plain vanilla javascript code that webpack is spitting out
 * remember everything webpack does will run on older browsers

 ## Run our app inside the browser